Roy Bean

 Phantly Roy Bean Jr. (c.
-1825 – March 16, 1903) was an American saloon-keeper and Justice of the Peace in Val Verde County, Texas, who called himself "The Only Law West of the Pecos".
-According to legend, he held court in his saloon along the Rio Grande on a desolate stretch of the Chihuahuan Desert of southwest Texas.
-After his death, fictional Western films and books cast him as a hanging judge, although he is known to have sentenced only two men to hang, one of whom escaped.
+1825 – March 16, 1903) was an American saloon-keeper and Justice of the Peace in Val Verde County, Texas, who called himself "The Only Law West of the Pecos."
+He held court in his saloon along the Rio Grande in a desolate stretch of the Chihuahuan Desert.
+Legend records his jurisprudence as thoroughly abnormal and in many instances comical.
+Although remembered as a hanging judge who said "hang 'em first and try 'em later," he never had anyone hanged.

 Early life

-Roy Bean was born circa 1825 in Mason County, Kentucky, and was the youngest of five children (four sons and a daughter) of Phantly Roy Bean Sr. (November 21, 1804 – June 13, 1844) and the former Anna Henderson Gore.
-The family was extremely poor and at age sixteen Bean left home to ride a flatboat to New Orleans, hoping to find work.
+Roy Bean was born circa 1825 in Mason County, Kentucky, and was the namesake and youngest of five children (four sons and a daughter) of Phantly Roy Bean Sr. (November 21, 1804 – June 13, 1844) and the former Anna Henderson Gore.
+The family was extremely poor; at age sixteen Bean left home to ride a flatboat to New Orleans, hoping to find work.

 After getting into trouble in New Orleans, Bean fled to San Antonio, Texas, to join his elder brother Sam.
 Samuel Gore "Sam" Bean (1819–1903), who had earlier migrated to Independence, Missouri, was a teamster and bullwhacker.
 He hauled freight to Santa Fe and then on to Chihuahua, Mexico.
-After Sam fought in the Mexican–American War, he moved out of San Antonio, where his brother Roy joined him.
+Sam had moved out of San Antonio after fighting in the Mexican–American War.

 In 1848 the two brothers opened a trading post in the Mexican state of Chihuahua.
 Soon after, Roy Bean shot and killed a Mexican desperado who had threatened "to kill a gringo".
 To escape being charged with murder by Mexican authorities, Roy and Sam Bean fled west to Sonora, Mexico.
-By the spring of 1849, Roy Bean had moved to San Diego, California, to live with his elder brother Joshua Bean, who would be elected the first mayor of San Diego the following year.
+By the spring of 1849, Roy Bean had moved to San Diego, California, to live with his elder brother Joshua Bean.
+The latter was elected the first mayor of San Diego the following year, after California became part of the Union.